ejstover/GreatMigration/README.md

 ### Hardware conversion

-* Upload Cisco `show tech-support` bundles to identify hardware that needs replacement.
+* Collect Cisco hardware details either by uploading `show tech-support` bundles **or** by letting the app log in over SSH.
 * Receive Juniper (or custom) replacement suggestions based on curated mappings.
 * Export a PDF summary for procurement or change records.

 **How to use**

-1. Navigate to **Hardware Conversion → Upload bundle** in the web UI.
+1. Navigate to **Hardware Conversion** in the web UI.
+2. Choose one of the collection methods:
-2. Drag-and-drop a `show tech-support` archive (or browse to select one).
+   * **Upload bundle** – drag-and-drop a `show tech-support` archive (or browse to select one).
+   * **SSH collect** – provide the device IP/hostname plus credentials and start a job; the worker logs in and executes `show inventory`, `show interface status`, `show interfaces`, and `show running-config`, then persists the raw text for auditing.
 3. Review the parsed chassis, line cards, and optics that appear in the results grid.
 4. Adjust suggested replacements if needed, then download the PDF report or CSV export for planning.

+**How it works**

+* Uploads and SSH jobs both flow through `translate_showtech.parse_showtech`, which normalizes Cisco hardware tables and drives the recommendation engine (`translate_showtech.load_mapping`, `find_copper_10g_ports`).
+* SSH collection is orchestrated by `backend/ssh_collect.py`: a thread pool launches Netmiko sessions per device, runs the command set above, captures stdout to disk, and synthesizes a `show tech` bundle so the same parser can be reused.
+* Replacement suggestions are computed from `backend/device_map.sample.json` (or your customized `device_map.json`) and surfaced alongside interface counts so you can spot copper-to-fiber mismatches before ordering hardware.

 ### Port profile rules